 - 1. Possess the ability to reason morally and practice as a Medical Imaging professional in an ethical manner. - 2.
 Be willing to learn and abide by professional standards of practice. - 3.
 Possess attributes and an attitude that include compassion, empathy, altruism, integrity, honesty, responsibility, and tolerance.
 Disrespectful, offensive language or behavior will not be tolerated at the clinical site, classroom or lab setting and disciplinary action will be taken. - 4.
 Cheating in any form, or falsification of any student records is not allowed and will be grounds for disciplinary action.
-See course syllabus for further information. - 5.
-Be able to engage in patient care delivery in all settings and be able to deliver care to all patient populations including but not limited to children, adolescents, adults, developmentally disabled persons, medically compromised patients, and vulnerable adults. - 6.
+This would include medical records, vaccines proof, timesheets, patient logs, repeat logs and any other paperwork required during the program.
+See course syllabus for further information. - Be able to engage in patient care delivery in all settings and be able to deliver care to all patient populations including but not limited to children, adolescents, adults, developmentally disabled persons, medically compromised patients, and vulnerable adults. - 6.
 Conduct oneself in a professional manner, be on time for required clinical assignments, adhere to dress codes, and always maintain a neat and well-groomed appearance, free of offensive body and mouth odors-maintaining appropriate hygiene, both in clinical and classroom environments. - 7.
 Adhere to all medico-legal policies related to the administration of radiologic technology and as set forth in the Radiologic Technology Code of Ethics and Rules of Conduct.